Live Color - understand HDRs and illumination in AR

 In this way, the model will always look well integrated with the user's environment, and the colors will vary realistically with the lighting.
 Resulting, for example, brighter in a well-lit environment, or darker in the shade.

-Examples of live AR sessions in different lightning conditions.
+Examples of live AR sessions in different lighting conditions.